 Written by Max Marian

-Published On Issue 2 Vol 4, 2024
+Published on Issue 2 Vol 4, 2024

 Synovial joint lubrication is crucial for smooth movement and joint health.
 This study investigated the ultrastructural properties of synovial fluid in indigenous cattle to differentiate its characteristics from other species, aiding in improved prognosis and diagnosis of joint disorders.
 This study was conducted in Madhya Pradesh, India, and involved synovial fluid collection from the knee joints of two groups: young calves (6 months to 1 year) and adult indigenous cattle (4-5 years).
 Scanning